nhsengland/datascience/CONTRIBUTE.md

 7. [Submit a pull request][pr]

-If you instist on doing this locally, follow these steps:
+If you insist on doing this locally, follow these steps:

 1. [Fork][fork] or clone the repository
-2. Configure and install the dependencies if you want to run the page in your machine, otherwise none.
+2. Configure and install the dependencies if you want to run the page in your machine.
 3. Create a new branch: `git checkout -b my-branch-name`
 4. Make your change
 5. Check how your change looks on our website by hosting the website locally (follow [the steps below](#contribute-to-nhs-england-data-science-website) on how to do this)
 6. Content Review (follow the [instructions](#content-review))
 7. Push to your fork and [submit a pull request][pr]

-Contact someone from Marketing & Comms Function Team to review your Pull Request.
+Contact someone from [Marketing & Comms Function Team](https://nhsd-confluence.digital.nhs.uk/pages/viewpage.action?pageId=351578724) to review your Pull Request.
 You may receive some feedback and suggested changes before it can be approved and your pull request merged.

 **To increase the likelihood of your pull request being accepted:**